mkanpa-git/intake-form-app/TECHNICAL_DESIGN.md

 ### OpenAPI

-An OpenAPI 3.0 specification is included under `openapi 3.0.0.txt` providing a formal API definition for downstream integrations.
+An OpenAPI 3.0 specification is included under `openapi/openapi.yaml` providing a formal API definition for downstream integrations.

 ## Development Viewpoint